Ada Colau: Early and personal life

-Ada Colau was born in Barcelona, and grew up in the Guinardó neighbourhood.
+Ada Colau was born in Barcelona and grew up in the Guinardó neighbourhood.
 She went to school at the Santa Anna and Febrer Academies, and went on to study philosophy at the University of Barcelona, but lacks the pertinent degree due to leaving her studies one course before completion, which she claims was due to economic instability in her family.
-She went on Erasmus in Milan at Università Statale di Milano.
+She went on Erasmus in Italy at the University of Milan.

 Colau has openly referred to herself as bisexual.
 She and her partner Adrià Alemany Salafranca have two children.

 Aside from Catalan and Spanish, her native tongues, she also speaks fluent Italian.

 She joined the 2024 Gaza freedom flotilla, citing the deliberate starvation of Gazans during the Gaza war.